linux-kdevops/kdevops-history/README.md

   * OpenStack
    * Generic OpenStack solutions
    * Minicloud
-  * Azure: requires work
+  * Azure: requires work, should be easy
-  * AWS: requires work
+  * AWS: requires work, should be easy

 ## Running ansible

 Before running ansible make sure you can ssh into the hosts listed on ansible/hosts.

 ```bash
 make ansible_deps